-Pipeline Technical Director
+Pipeline Technical Director - Expression of Interest

 The Pipeline TD is responsible for developing and maintaining software tools, providing front-line support to artists, and general troubleshooting of the CG pipeline in a fast-paced, feature film visual effects production environment.
 The primary focus is ensuring artist efficiency.
 Receives day-to-day direction and priorities from show CG Supervisor; reports to R&D supervisor for technical and career guidance.